jadeforrest/blog/content/posts/2023-05-04--executive-consultant-curious/index.md

 ## About advisory and coaching work

 Advisory work is where you have working sessions together.
 They’re similar to coaching.
-I’ve written a whole post on advisory work: [/executive-advisor/?utm_source=website-consultant-curious&utm_medium=link&utm_campaign=consultant-curious](https://www.rubick.com/executive-advisor/)
+I’ve written a [whole post on advisory work](https://www.rubick.com/executive-advisor/?utm_source=website-consultant-curious&utm_medium=link&utm_campaign=consultant-curious).

 This type of work is enjoyable, but the main challenge is finding enough clients to make the work sustainable.
 Most people seem to merge this work with other types of work.